Travel misery for London commuters as union begins 5-day strike

-LONDON Hundreds of thousands of train commuters in London and southern England were facing misery on Monday as rail staff began a five-day strike in a safety row over who opens and closes the doors.
+LONDON Aug 8 Hundreds of thousands of train commuters in London and southern England were facing misery on Monday as rail staff began a five-day strike in a row over who opens and closes the doors.

 Southern, which runs trains from destinations such as Brighton and Gatwick Airport, has said only 60 percent of its services would operate during the week-long stoppage, the longest British rail walkout for almost 50 years, and no trains would operate at all on some routes.

-The strike adds to the problems of weary passengers who have suffered months of cancellations and delays because of high levels of staff sickness, while in July Southern axed 341 trains, about 15 percent, to provide what it said would be a more regular service.
+The latest disruption provides further disruption for wearied passengers who have suffered months of cancellations and delays because of high levels of staff sickness while in July Southern axed 341 trains, about 15 percent, to provide what it said would be a more regular service.

-The dispute centres on the role of conductors, staff who currently have responsibility for opening and closing the carriage doors.
-The RMT union, one of Britain's most militant, says Southern wants to extend the use of driver-only operated trains and so reduce the safety role the conductors play.
+The dispute centres on the role of conductors, staff who current have responsibility for opening and closing the train doors.
+The RMT union, one of Britain's most militant, says Southern want to extend the use of driver-only operated trains and so reduce the safety role the conductors provide.

 Govia Thameslink Railway (GTR), Britain's largest train operator which owns Southern, says the changes would lead to fewer train cancellations as services would no longer require both drivers and conductors.